newtfire/digitai-2025/DigitAI_Version_Manager_README.md

 2. Enter details when prompted:
    - Phase: `alpha`, `beta`, or `release`
    - It will display the latest version and suggest the next one
-   - Accept or override the suggested major, minor, and rewrite numbers
+   - Accept or override the suggested major and minor numbers
    - Add a short description

 3. Confirm Git commit if desired.